 Air Pockets under the Skin in cats

-Air pockets under the skin in cats, also known as subcutaneous emphysema, is a condition in which air from the respiratory tract or other body cavities escapes into the subcutaneous tissue and becomes trapped there.
+Air pockets under the skin in cats, also known as subcutaneous emphysema, is a condition in which air escapes from the respiratory tract or other body cavities into the subcutaneous tissue and becomes trapped there.
 This can lead to noticeable swelling and a crackling sensation under the skin.

 Can Occur with the Following Diseases: